 So we sent another open-records request; our managing editor and publisher joined me in signing it.

 Under the terms of the contract it signed with the company conducting the audit the city was due a redacted copy of the audit paid for with taxpayer money.
 But city officials haven’t pressed for it.
 The city manager has said he’s satisfied with Moore’s handling of the case.
-A press association attorney later said the city’s lack of action “demonstrates they are trying to artfully avoid the requirements of open records law,” because they would then have to make the audit public.
+A press association attorney from drug rehab florida later said the city’s lack of action “demonstrates they are trying to artfully avoid the requirements of open records law,” because they would then have to make the audit public.

 Last month, Xpress discussed the issue with other local media outlets.
 In addition to continued reporting on the issue, representatives of nine of them signed a joint statement in April calling on Moore to release the documents.